Iwasawa group

 In mathematics, a group is called an Iwasawa group, M-group or modular group if its lattice of subgroups is modular.
 Alternatively, a group G is called an Iwasawa group when every subgroup of G is permutable in G (Ballester-Bolinches, Esteban-Romero & Asaad 2010).
+The name is derived from Kenkichi Iwasawa.

 Iwasawa (1941) proved that a p-group G is an Iwasawa group if and only if one of the following cases happens: